tc-lang/trenchcoat/writeups/bound-method.md

 }
 ```

-The `is_ge_0` and `is_less_than_0` functions can also be thought of as constructing a tree.
-Where
+The `is_ge_0` and `is_less_than_0` functions can also be thought of as constructing a tree, where
 each function call is a node and each recursive call is a child.
-This makes the `solving` value for
+The `solving` value of a nodes
-each of a child's node the `solving` value of itself but with the different substitutions made.
+children would be the `solving` value of the parent each with a different substitution made.

 A clear alternative algorithm from this model is a breadth first search approach.
 This will be
 explored later on however (when paired with other optimisations) turns out not to be faster.